-Control your speed when you arrive at the corner; Braking ahead of the curve, you will reach a speed with which you feel comfortable and drive.
+Control your speed when you arrive at the corner; Braking ahead of the curve, you will reach a rate with which you feel comfortable and drive.

 Small obstacles Roll

-Your bike is designed to drive obstacles such as rocks and roots supported by thick tires and suspension.
-When you reach an obstacle, look forward, then look to your starting point; do not try to look at the obstacle as it passes.
+Your bike is designed to drive the barriers such as rocks and roots supported by thick tires and suspension.
+When you reach an obstacle, look forward, then look to your starting point; do not try to look at the barrier as it passes.

-Stand up, bends your arms and legs, and moves your pedals and controls your speed before you reach the obstacle without braking.
+Stand up, bends your arms and legs, and moves your pedals and controls your speed before you reach the obstacle without breaking.
 You will have it without problems before you know it!